 - More detail: Has more megapixels (12.2 vs 10.1MP), which boosts linear resolution by 10%.

 - Longer lasting: Gets more shots (3800 versus 2200) out of a single battery charge.

 - More heavily discounted: Has been around for much longer (launched in September 2004).

-If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark III is the clear winner of the match-up (7 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark III is the clear winner of the match-up (8 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 This is why expert reviews are important.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.

 |Canon 1D Mark III»||-||-||-||o||-||Feb 2007||4,499||-||Canon 1D Mark III|

 |Nikon D2X«||-||+ +||-||o||-||Sep 2004||4,999||-||Nikon D2X|

 |Canon 5D Mark III« »||+ +||82/100||4.5/5||5/5||4.5/5||Mar 2012||3,499||-||Canon 5D Mark III|